 The urgency of having a national competition law in Indonesia was addressed at the 80s, to respond major economic reforms.
-At those stage, Indonesia opened herself to globalization and started to promote foreign investment.
+At that stage, Indonesia opened itself to globalization and started to promote foreign investment.
 It was then the idea for a comprehensive competition policy was elevated.
 Further, the global crisis hampers Indonesia in 1997-1998.
 Vulnerable economic structure caused by concentrated industries, cracked the backbone of our long-standing and smooth development.
 The lack of competitive environment caused “the big” to fail.

-The competition rules was existed for many years before 1999.
+The competition rules were existed for many years before 1999.
 In Civil Law, for instance, Article 382 says that for those gain, conduct, or expand their trade or own company or other, by unjust behavior to harm the public or someone, of which the behavior will cause damages to their competitors or competitors of other party because of unjust competition, can be imposed with an imprisonment for one year and four months maximum or to pay fine for nine hundred rupiah.
 So the concept of competition law did adapted.
 However, this law did not provide complete arrangement on business competition, since it’s pure criminal.

 Comprehensive competition law is systematically introduced by the Law No. 5 Year 1999 concerning the Prohibition of Monopolistic Practices and Unfair Business Competition.

 Komisi Pengawas Persaingan Usaha (KPPU) or the Commission is the only institution dealing with competition law in Indonesia.
 It introduces through the Law No. 5/1999 and the organization forms by the Presidential Decree No. 75 Year 1999.
 The Law has been formulated under Pancasila and the 1945 Constitution and on the basis of democratic economy by taking into account the balance between interests of the business actors and the public with the purposes to maintain the public interest and public consumers and also to create conducive business climate through the creation of a fair business competition.